Zeusomos/bonds/Rainfall/level6/walkthrough.md

        0x080484ce <+82>:	mov    eax,DWORD PTR [eax] 		;prepare to call functions that is a variable 0x080484d0 <+84>:	call   eax 				;call function that lies in a variable 0x080484d2 <+86>:	leave
+       0x080484d3 <+87>:	ret

+Something new!\
+Let's look at the m function:

+	(gdb) disass m
+    Dump of assembler cod